How to Style and Furnish Your Baby’s Nursery

 It’s so important to use blackout curtains for your nursery, not only to help your little one get their all-important shut-eye but also to keep the room cool in hotter weather.
 Choose a curtain design that ties well with the theme of the nursery.
 Curtains in a light shade open up the room and make it feel more spacious and calm.

 Rugs are a great way to add some extra personality to your nursery in an otherwise plain space.
-Our rugs are all designed to be soft on your little one’s skin during play.
 Choosing the right rug for your nursery depends on the flooring: if you have wood flooring it’s best to opt for a thicker, plush rug to give baby some extra cushioning when sitting and playing, whereas if you have carpets; opt for a weave rug to add colour without the extra bulk.

 You’ll want to keep the lighting in your nursery soft and gentle.
 Night lights are a must to help your little one sleep and even more so to help you with those nighttime feedings.